opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-production-environment.md

 - Confirm RDS Security Group allows inbound traffic from the CCE node subnet on port 5432 / 3306.
 - Rerun `./files/verify-external.sh` to confirm all users and databases exist.

-### Nextcloud Stuck / CrashLoop

-- If Nextcloud pods crashloop with storage errors, verify the SFS Turbo StorageClass is correctly configured and the PVCs are bound: `kubectl get pvc -n opendesk`
-- Check that `readWriteMany.enabled: true` is set in `values.yaml.gotmpl`.

-### `helmfile apply` Fails with Empty Passwords

-- You likely forgot to source the env file.
-Run `source files/bootstrap-external.env` and retry.
-- Verify with: `echo $DB_KEYCLOAK_PASSWORD` — should not be empty.

-### Portal "Link must be string" Error

-- **Cause**: `functional.portal.linkSupport` is empty or null.
-- **Fix**: Set it to a valid URL string in `values.yaml.gotmpl`.